What to expect.

 Please dress comfortably!
 Loose fitting fitness attire, something that is stretchy, especially around the waist, whatever you feel most comfortable in!
 You will be lying down and breathing rhythmically for an extended period of time.

 Great question!
-While we do not recommend anyone come to the event starving or overly hungry, you also don’t want to be stuffed and have a totally full stomach.
-The best approach for most people is to eat something moderate and light At-least 40 min or so before the event.
+While we do not recommend anyone come to the event starving or overly hungry, you also don’t want you to arrive just after eating a full meal.
+The best approach for most people is to eat something moderate and light 2 hours or so before the event.
 Keep in mind you will be present and engaged in the practice for up to 3 hours.
 You know your body best and we trust you to be the best judge on this!
 Remember this is a peanut free session, please refrain from bringing snack with peanuts.

 Is this practice religious based?